 The Labrador and German Shepherd hybrid is a mix of two breeds.

-Therefore you can only assume what his temperament will be.
-Even in comparison to the general temperament of his parents.
+Therefore you can only guess what his temperament will be.
+This is true even when taking the general temperament of his parents into consideration.

 The German Shepherd Dog is sometimes the subject of controversy.
 Since Shepherds are popular police dogs, they are often portrayed as vicious attack dogs.